-Hoppin’ John is a classic New Year’s Day rice recipe from the south using smoked pork, rice, black eyed peas and the holy trinity of vegetables.
+Hoppin’ John is a classic Southern dish for New Year’s Day.
+Hearty flavorful white rice recipe with smoked pork, veggies and black eyed peas.

-It’s New Year’s Eve, but this Hoppin’ John recipe will still have you eating black-eyed peas anyways.
-Fresh vegetables like green bell peppers, celery, and onions are paired with ham hock, black-eyed peas, and Cajun seasoning to create the perfect Southern-inspired dish.
+There is a long standing Southern Food tradition of eating Hoppin’ John during the New Year to bring you luck and prosperity.
+But our Hoppin’ John recipe is so satisfying, you’ll feel like you had good luck just by eating it.
+Fresh vegetables like green bell peppers, celery, and onions are paired with ham hock, black-eyed peas, and Cajun seasoning to create the perfect Southern-inspired rice dish.

 How to Make Hoppin’ John

-- Cook Rice: Cook the rice in the reduced chicken broth, beans and ham.
+Cook the rice and the black-eyed peas, covered, in the reduced chicken broth, beans and ham for 20 minutes.
+Fluff the rice and serve.

 Alternatives to Ham Hock